Drew Waters Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.74).
+- The Mariners have a 3.75 team ERA that ranks second among all league pitching staffs.

-- The Mariners allow the fifth-fewest home runs in baseball (129 total, 1.1 per game).
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (130 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Baltimore Orioles, when he went six innings, allowing one earned run while giving up two hits.
+- The righty's most recent time out was on Sunday against the Baltimore Orioles, when he threw nine scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.